-- a. a result has been earned for all subjects: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
+- 1. To pass the Master's degree audit, students must have met the following requirements: - a. obtaining a result for every subject: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
 The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.

-Article 32A Pass/fail rules governing the Honours Programme Master
+Article 29 Pass/fail rules governing the Honours Programme Master's